LASP-Libera/libera_utils/doc/source/developer-docs/spice.md

 Fun fact: SPICE stands for "Spacecraft Planet Instrument C-matrix Events," which were the original primary concerns of those developing the library.
+The "C" stands for Camera because early instruments using SPICE were cameras.

 ## Static Kernels Generated at Libera SDC